tschaffter/raspberry-pi/doc/bluetooth.md

 We can discover, read, and write characteristics with gatttool.
-GATT stands for Generic Attribute and defines a data structure for organizing characteristics and attributes.
-Launch gatttool in interactive mode.
+GATT stands for Generic Attribute and defines a data structure for organizing characteristics and attributes. `gatttool` supports an interactive and non-interactive mode.

 ## Update Bluetooth and Logitech Unifying firmwares